About the Camden Coalition

-The Camden Coalition of Healthcare Providers is a multidisciplinary nonprofit organization working to improve care for people with complex health and social needs in Camden, NJ and across the country.
-The Camden Coalition works to advance the field of complex care by implementing person-centered programs and piloting new models that address chronic illness and social barriers to health and wellbeing.
+We are a multidisciplinary nonprofit working to improve care for people with complex health and social needs in Camden, NJ, and across the country.
+The Camden Coalition works to advance the field of complex care by implementing person-centered programs and piloting new models that address chronic illness and social barriers to health and well-being.
 Supported by a robust data infrastructure, cross-sector convening, and shared learning, our community-based programs deliver better care to the most vulnerable individuals in Camden and regionally.
-Our local work also informs our goal of building the field of complex care across the country.
-In 2016, our National Center for Complex Health and Social Needs was launched and has already established itself as a thought leader in the emerging field of complex care.

 Learn more about the Camden Coalition: